 In recent years, there has been plenty of talk of the “financialization” of art.
 A financialized art market could lead to an explosion of liquidity and value.

-Many banks and financial institutions’ clients are buying art for investment.
-With plenty of liquidity available from the major banks, and millions to be made from auction guarantees, wealthy collectors can make art a lucrative asset.
+Many banks and financial institutions’ clients are investing in art.
+With plenty of liquidity available from the major banks, and millions to be made from auction guarantees, wealthy collectors are making art a lucrative asset.
 But can too strong a focus on financial returns undermine the true value of art?

 - The growth of international collections – what is this doing to the art market?